L33t-dot-UK/U8g2_Tutorials/Library/Readme.md

   #### L33T_Animation Animation1(WIDTH, HEIGHT, FRAME_DELAY, XINC, YINC, STARTX, ENDX, STARTY, ENDY, NO_FRAMES);

   The above line is the constructor to create an animation object named Animation1.
 All of the arguments are integers and they   describe the animations size and location.

+  This library is designed to be used with the U8G2 library.
+The animation library will keep track of the frames and position of animations in a non-blocking way.
+Drawing of the images is still done by the U8G2 object.

   __WIDTH__ = Width if the animaiton in pixels \
   __HEIGHT__ = Height if the animaiton in pixels \